hushell/CUHOG/README.md

 This implementation was developed by Xu Hu and Marco Pedersoli.
 It is provided without any warranty, express or implied.
 Please use it if it can assist in your research; we request you to cite our paper:

 @article{
-    author = "X. Hu and M. Pedersoli and J. Gonzalez", title = "Towards a Real-Time Pedestrian Detection based only on Vision", journal = "JOURNAL OF INTELLIGENT TRANSPORTATION SYSTEM", year = "under review"
+    author = "M. Pedersoli and J. Gonzalez and X.Hu and X. Roca", title = "Towards a Real-Time Pedestrian Detection based only on Vision", journal = "JOURNAL OF INTELLIGENT TRANSPORTATION SYSTEM", year = "under review"